NeuroTechX/ntx_slack_archive/general.md

 >
 So basically I was looking if you had any suggestions on where to take hints, ideas in which direction to move.
 I have a Muse headset and I was thinking to do something with that.
 But again, I don't have enough experience to understand if I could do something useful for a thesis!

+6/6/2017 9:28 PM

+ **stephen** :

+ >Who would you talk to and which unusual data sources would you include if you wanted to build the ultimate quantified self system?

+>

+>
+As many types of data as possible, especially related to mental health.
+Wearables, time tracking, behavioral questionnaires, genetics, etc would all be possibilities?